 The tree outlived its young admirer by 50 years.
 One of the oldest chestnuts in Amsterdam, it collapsed in 2010; it was believed to be 170 years old.
 Seeds from the tree were germinated and saplings have been donated to schools named after Anne Frank all over the world, as well as to other organizations that share Anne’s humanitarian message.

 In the few years before the Amsterdam chestnut tree’s demise, the stewards at the Anne Frank House wisely created saplings that have since been distributed to numerous locations around the world.
-In 2010, The Anne Frank Center for Mutual Respect in New York City received several of the saplings to donate to worthy educational organizations across the U.S. Following a three-year safeguard quarantine, they were cleared for planting in January 2013.
+In 2010, The Anne Frank Center USA in New York City received several of the saplings to donate to worthy educational organizations across the U.S. Following a three-year safeguard quarantine, they were cleared for planting in January 2013.
 Currently, there are a dozen U.S. sites that host the saplings:

 The thirteenth U.S. sapling will be planted on the northeast corner of the UI Pentacrest.
 Horse chestnuts are are known for their large oblong clusters of white flowers that bloom in spring.
 Leaves have an upright-oval rounded form with lower branches hanging down.
 Growing at a medium rate, a mature horse chestnut can reach a height of 50–75′ and have a canopy spread of 40–70′.
 It is native to the mountainous, wilds of Greece, Bulgaria, and Albania.
 It is not related–other than by name–to the American chestnut which used to cover great swaths of the eastern and middle United States until a blight in the early 20th century.